-This apprenticeship is ideal for those individuals who work within an education and training sector with professionals including teachers, trainers, mentors in the workplace, in supporting a learners development and vocational competencies including the wider skills relating to employability and professionalism.
-The Assessor Coach role is a dual professional, using the Apprentice’s up-to-date professional/occupational knowledge and skills to support learner’s development across the wider education and training sector, including: work based/independent training provision; further, adult and higher education; offender learning and the voluntary sectors.
+This Assessor / Coach Level 4 apprenticeship is ideal for those individuals who work within an education and training sector with professionals including teachers, trainers, mentors in the workplace, in supporting a learners development and vocational competencies including the wider skills relating to employability and professionalism.
+The Assessor / Coach Level 4 role is a dual professional, using the Apprentice’s up-to-date professional/occupational knowledge and skills to support learner’s development across the wider education and training sector, including: work based/independent training provision; further, adult and higher education; offender learning and the voluntary sectors.

 The Assessor Coach apprenticeship is designed for apprentices who coach and assess vocational learning in the workplace, usually on a one-to-one basis, small groups or in a range of learning environments.
 Apprentices might coach and assess apprentices, trainees, or new recruits (ranging from young entrants, to new CEOs) in the workplace.
 The Assessor Coach role is learner-centred; with a need to explore the learner’s understanding and training needs rather than simply giving advice.
 Individuals on this apprenticeship will plan coaching and assessment and deliver coaching support.

 Who is it for?